Obit: Phillip Charles Brown

 April 15, 1934 — May 24, 2020

-Phil is survived by his wife Marianne (Kurz) Brown of Hermiston, Oregon, his children Mark and Jackie (Davis) Brown of Nehelam, Oregon, and Diana and John Woodward of Hermiston, Oregon, his siblings Laure Mae (Brown) Chartier of Laird, Colorado, La Vone (Brown) Thomas of Laird, Colorado and Ruby (Brown) and Lynn Brownlee of Kersery, Colorado, his grandchildren Tammy (Brown) and Nick Neahring of Hermiston, Oregon, Jake and Tiffany Brown of Baker City, Oregon, Tom Lambert of Christchurch, New Zealand, Dana (Lambert) and Luc Ettema of Whanganui, New Zealand, Joe Lambert of Christchurch, New Zealand, Mick Woodward of Hermiston, Oregon, Janay Woodward of Hermiston, Oregon, and 11 great grandchildren.
+Phil is survived by his wife Marianne (Kurz) Brown of Hermiston, Oregon; his children Mark and Jackie (Davis) Brown of Nehelam, Oregon, and Diana and John Woodward of Hermiston, Oregon; his siblings Laure Mae (Brown) Chartier of Laird, Colorado, La Vone (Brown) Thomas of Laird, Colorado, and Ruby (Brown) and Lynn Brownlee of Kersery, Colorado; his grandchildren Tammy (Brown) and Nick Neahring of Hermiston, Oregon, Jake and Tiffany Brown of Baker City, Oregon, Tom Lambert of Christchurch, New Zealand, Dana (Lambert) and Luc Ettema of Whanganui, New Zealand, Joe Lambert of Christchurch, New Zealand, Mick Woodward of Hermiston, Oregon, and Janay Woodward of Hermiston, Oregon; and 11 great grandchildren.

-He was preceded in death by his parents James and Anne (Hahn) Brown, his daughter Angela (Brown) Lambert and grandson Ross William Brown, his brothers Elmer Brown, Don Brown, Ross Brown and Max Brown, his sisters Ester (Brown) Palmer and Fern (Brown) Lippert.
+He was preceded in death by his parents James and Anne (Hahn) Brown; his daughter Angela (Brown) Lambert and grandson Ross William Brown; his brothers Elmer Brown, Don Brown, Ross Brown and Max Brown; and his sisters Ester (Brown) Palmer and Fern (Brown) Lippert.

 A celebration of life will be held at a later date that will be announced to family and friends.

-Crown Memorial Center in Portland is handling the arrangements and Phil will be buried in the family plots in Nehelam, Or.
+Crown Memorial Center in Portland is handling the arrangements and Phil will be buried in the family plots in Nehelam, Oregon.

 Log In